2013, 99 minutes, Digital, NR

 Director: Mark Levinson

-Starring: Dr. David Kaplan
+Cast: Dr. David Kaplan

 Sometimes truth is stranger than science fiction.
 Such is the case in Particle Fever, the acclaimed documentary that tracks the search for the Higgs boson, a subatomic particle (aka the “God particle”) that physicists believe holds the key to understanding the universe.
 Our screening will be followed by a discussion with Johns Hopkins physicist and star of the film, David E. Kaplan.
 He’ll explain the complicated but fascinating science behind physicists’ feverish quest—which led to the construction of the Large Hadron Collider—and answer the question, “What is the ‘God particle,’ and why should we care about it?”